How to Become a Montessori Teacher

 Prospective Montessori teachers should complete training at an accredited training center.

-The global Montessori Association, Association Montessori Internationale (AMI), has a full list of certified training centers available on its website.
+The global Montessori Association, Association Montessori Internationale (AMI), gives a full list of certified training centers.
 The Montessori Foundation also has an inclusive list of training locations.

 Montessori Certification Areas